dotnet/docs-maui/docs/android/emulator/index.md

 | Overview (recent apps) | :::image type="content" source="media/overview.png" alt-text="Screenshot of the overview button in the Android emulator window." border="false"::: | Click to open a list of apps you've worked with recently.
 To open an app, tap its thumbnail.  |
 | More | :::image type="content" source="media/more.png" alt-text="Screenshot of the more button in the Android emulator window." border="false"::: | Click for more features and settings. |

-The following table shows how to simulate gestures in the emulator:
+The following gestures can be simulated in the emulator:

 | Gesture | Description |
 | ------- | ----------- |